fermyon/developer/content/spin/cache.md

 The `manifests` directory contains the registry manifests for entire apps distributed with remote registries.
 They are placed in subdirectories that identify the application based on the registry, repository, and digest (or tag).
 The schema is aligned with the documentation on [distributing Spin apps using the OCI format](https://developer.fermyon.com/spin/distributing-apps).

 > When running an application from a remote registry, even if the application has already been pulled, Spin will first contact the registry to fetch the manifest.

-## Clearing the Registry Cache

-Clearing the registry cache directory can be done by removing the `registry` directory entirely, or by removing the `registry`'s parent directory (`spin`).
-The only direct effect of these actions is that Spin will have to pull again all component sources and static assets.